HiroNewf/Network-Plus-Notes/README.md

 - Frame switching
     - Has a table of MAC addresses to output interface
     - Only knows the next step, just keeps passing the packet on until it gets to its location or its TTL expires
-    - Always adding to its table when it come across something new
+    - Always adding to its table when it comes across something new
         - If it doesn’t know where to send the data it floods the data to all of the devices
             - When the data finds the right person the switch gets a response and adds the information to it’s table
 - ARP